MailCheck-co/mailcheck.site/src/routes/blog/email-marketing-campaign-metrics/index.md

 ## Complaint Rate

-When subscriber marks the letter as a smap an ESP and provider consider that when defining sender’s reputation.
+When subscriber marks the letter as a spam an ESP and provider consider that when defining sender’s reputation.
 Often that doesn’t mean you are a spammer, it is just about the subscribers do not want to get your letters anymore so they have marked you as a spammer.
 In order to avoid that make unsubscription as easy as possible.

 ![Marketing Campaign Metrics for Small Business](./marketing-campaign-metrics-img2.jpg?format=webp;jpg;png;avif&srcset&width=880)